 First, some real data on AI automation

-Automation (by AI and other means) will displace almost 22.7 million jobs by 2025, according a recent report.
-However, the same report found that automation will create 13.6 million new jobs.
+Automation (by AI and other means) will displace almost 22.7 million jobs by 2025, according Forrester principal analyst J.P.
+Gownder.
+However, Gownder also finds that automation will create 13.6 million new jobs.
 The result will be a net loss of 9.1 million jobs between 2015- 2025.

 So, which jobs will be automated?

-A recent study by McKinsey & Company found that repetitive work activities are most likely to be affected by AI automation.
+A comprehensive study study by McKinsey & Company found that repetitive work activities are the most likely to be affected by AI automation.
 This includes data collection, data processing, and many types of physical or service work.
 See this infographic from the same report: